TOLL FREE: 1-866-611-2665

 Magnetic resonance imaging (MRI) is a type of medical imaging that uses radio waves and a strong magnetic field to provide detailed images of the body.
 It’s often used to help diagnose diseases of the brain, spine, skeleton, abdomen, and soft tissues.

 Mayfair Diagnostics has been performing private pay MRIs in Calgary since 1999 at our Mayfair Place location.
-In Regina we’ve been providing them since 2015 as publicly funded, community-based services under contract with the Saskatchewan Health Authority and as private pay exams.
+In Saskatchewan, we have been offering MRI services in Regina since 2015 and in Saskatoon since 2020.
+We offer MRIs in Saskatchewan as publicly funded, community-based services under contract with the Saskatchewan Health Authority and as private pay exams.
 Private MRI services in Saskatchewan are provided in accordance with and under the legislation of the Province of Saskatchewan.